KrystianKierklo/KrystianKierklo/README.md

 - 🥇 My first "big" project created as part of learning React [E-commerce application](https://github.com/KrystianKierklo/ecommerce)

-- 🤝 The first group project created within 14 days - an application for servicing sports fields in Kortowo **https://github.com/KrystianKierklo/TOPteamTOP_8.00**
+- 🤝 The first group project created within 14 days - an application for servicing sports fields in Kortowo [TOPteamTOP](https://github.com/KrystianKierklo/TOPteamTOP_8.00)

+- 🖼 As part of the Introduction to computer graphics course, I expanded my knowledge by creating a library for working with images in python [WDGM](https://github.com/KrystianKierklo/WDGM)

-- 🌎 All of my projects are available at  [https://github.com/KrystianKierklo](https://github.com/KrystianKierklo?tab=repositories)
+- 🌎 My other projects are available at  [https://github.com/KrystianKierklo](https://github.com/KrystianKierklo?tab=repositories)

 - 📫 How to reach me? **krystian.kierklo3@gmail.com or 162430@student.uwm.edu.pl**